astronomer/docs/astro/resource-reference-gcp.md

 - `us-central1`
 - `us-west1`

 Modifying the region of an existing Cluster on Astro is not supported.
-If you're interested in an AWS region that is not on this list, reach out to [Astronomer Support](https://support.astronomer.io).
+If you're interested in a GCP region that is not on this list, reach out to [Astronomer Support](https://support.astronomer.io).

 ### Node Instance Type

-Astro supports the following general-purpose nodes for powering the Data Plane:
+Astro supports different GCP machine types.
+Machine types comprise of varying combinations of CPU, memory, storage, and networking capacity.
+All system and Airflow components within a single Cluster are powered by the nodes specified during the Cluster creation or modification process.

 - e2-standard-4
 - e2-standard-8

-For more information about these node types, see [About Machine Families](https://cloud.google.com/compute/docs/machine-types).
+For detailed information on each instance type, see [GCP documentation](https://cloud.google.com/compute/docs/machine-types).
+If you're interested in a machine type that is not on this list, reach out to [Astronomer Support](https://support.astronomer.io/).
+Not all machine types are supported in all GCP regions.